 Upon returning from the Mexican-American War in 1848, Sedgwick served another seven years on garrison duty at various posts in the eastern United States.
 During that period, he received a promotion to captain on January 26, 1849.

 On March 8, 1855, the army promoted Sedgwick to major with the 1st Cavalry and transferred him west.
-While serving in the West, Sedgwick helped quell violence during the Border Wars in Kansas, campaigned against the Cheyenne, Kiowa, and Comanche Indians, and took part in the Utah Expedition against Mormon settlers.
+While serving in the West, Sedgwick helped quell violence during the Border Wars in Kansas, campaigned against the Cheyenne, Kiowa, and Comanche Indians, and took part in the Utah War against Mormon settlers.

 Union Army Officer

-As the sectional dissension intensified following the election of President Abraham Lincoln, army officials promoted Sedgwick to lieutenant colonel on March 16, 1861, and sent to Washington, DC.
+As the sectional dissension intensified following the election of President Abraham Lincoln, army officials promoted Sedgwick to lieutenant colonel on March 16, 1861, and sent him to Washington, DC.
 On April 25, he received another promotion to the full rank of colonel and officials placed him in charge of the 1st Cavalry after its commander, Robert E. Lee, resigned.

 After the Civil War began, Sedgwick helped prepare defenses for the nation’s capital from June to August 1861.
 On August 3, army officials transferred Sedgwick to the 4th Cavalry.
-He briefly held the position of Acting Inspector-General of the Department of Washington until August 12, when officials placed him in command of the 2nd brigade of Major General Samuel P. Heintzelman’s division in the Army of the Potomac.
-On December 5, 1861, the U.S. War Department issued General Order No. 106, commissioning Sedgwick as a brigadier general in the volunteer army to date from August 31, 1861.
+He briefly held the position of Acting Inspector-General of the Department of Washington until August 12, when officials placed him in command of the 2nd brigade of Major General Samuel P. Heintzelman‘s division in the Army of the Potomac.
+On December 5, 1861, the U.S. War Department issued General Orders, No. 106, commissioning Sedgwick as a brigadier general in the volunteer army to date from August 31, 1861.

 Army of the Potomac Divisional Commander

 Following the Union disaster at the First Battle of Bull Run (July 21, 1861), President Lincoln turned to Major General George B. McClellan to reorganize federal forces in the East.
 By the spring of 1862, President Lincoln drafted his own reorganization plan for the Army of the Potomac.
 On March 8, he issued War Order No. 2, merging the army’s divisions into five corps.
 Lincoln named Major General Irvin McDowell, Brigadier General Edwin V. Sumner, Brigadier General S. P. Heintzelman, Brigadier General Erasmus D. Keyes, and Major General Nathaniel P. Banks to command the five corps, respectively.
-On March 13, 1862, a disgruntled McClellan issued General Order No. 101 (Army of the Potomac), confirming the President’s selections.
+On March 13, 1862, a disgruntled McClellan issued General Orders, No. 101 (Army of the Potomac), confirming the President’s selections.
 McClellan’s order also appointed division commanders for each of the corps.
 McClellan assigned Sedgwick to command the 2nd Division of Sumner’s 2nd Corps.